c-zhou/alnfill/README.md

 ## Known issues

 There are likely overlaps between the FastGA alignments and LastZ alignments due to the `-e` parameter in `alngap`.
-However, setting this parameter to `0` is not a ideal solution as it could result in some missed alignments that extend from the FastGA alignments.
+However, setting this parameter to `0` is not an ideal solution as it could result in some missed alignments that extend from the FastGA alignments.